liangzw599/Co-developed-by-LiteMedSAM/README.md

 # Obtained training test results

-- The model has been trained for 41 epochs in the early stage, and [the trained model](https://pan.baidu.com/s/1FFH9ykyp1lDzwhjD7-clyQ?pwd=1111) can be downloaded and place in  it at e.g., `workdir`
+- The model has been trained for 41 epochs in the early stage, and [the trained model](https://pan.baidu.com/s/1FFH9ykyp1lDzwhjD7-clyQ?pwd=1111) can be downloaded and place in  it at e.g., `MedSAM/workdir`
-- After 40 epochs of training the model, the inference test is performed.
-(There are 50 training data in total, which are divided into 40 training data and 10 test data)
-- Click to download test results [preds](https://pan.baidu.com/s/1Sm7WObAORZ2HM4KDOiSKoA?pwd=1111)

 ## Installation